EduArt-Robotik/edu_lib_sensorring/README.md

 cmake/remove_installation.bash
 ```

+## 6. Supported languages

+### C++
+The library is written in c++ and primarily designed to be used as such.

+### Python
+The library can be built to include automatically generated python bindings.

-## 6. Using the library in a custom project
+## 7. Using the library in a custom project
+The library includes both C++ and Python [examples](/apps/examples/) that show how to create a minimal program using the Sensor Ring.

-Please refer to to the [Ros](https://github.com/EduArt-Robotik/edu_sensorring_ros1) and [Ros2](https://github.com/EduArt-Robotik/edu_sensorring_ros2) wrappers of this library for examples on how to use the library in your own project.
+For further references on how to use the library in custom projects refer to the [Ros](https://github.com/EduArt-Robotik/edu_sensorring_ros1) and [Ros2](https://github.com/EduArt-Robotik/edu_sensorring_ros2) wrappers of this library.
+Both show how to include the library in larger CMake projects.

-## 7. Developer documentation
+## 8. Developer documentation
 Refer to the [developer documentation](doc/pages/dev_doc.md) for more details on how the library is implemented.